yrro/hitron-exporter/README.md

 sha256 Fingerprint=A3:2E:C1:77:83:16:5A:FD:87:B2:E2:B9:C6:26:E8:FB:1B:A3:9D:4C:28:A3:AB:A0:CD:50:08:6D:FC:E7:DF:10
 ```

-Now you can probe for metrics like this:
+Now you can provide `fingerprint` when you probe for metrics like this:

 ```
-$ poetry run http localhost:9938/probe address==192.2.0.1 usr==admin pwd==hunter2 fingerprint==A3:2E:C1:77:83:16:5A:FD:87:B2:E2:B9:C6:26:E8:FB:1B:A3:9D:4C:28:A3:AB:A0:CD:50:08:6D:FC:E7:DF:10
+$ http localhost:9938/probe address==192.2.0.1 usr==admin pwd==hunter2 fingerprint==A3:2E:C1:77:83:16:5A:FD:87:B2:E2:B9:C6:26:E8:FB:1B:A3:9D:4C:28:A3:AB:A0:CD:50:08:6D:FC:E7:DF:10
 ```

-If a person-in-the-middle interposes themselves between the exporter and the
+If an attacker interposes themselves between the exporter and the cable modem,
-cable modem, the exporter will refuse to connect.
+the exporter will refuse to connect.

-### Credential security
+## Credential security

 Passing credentials to programs on the command line is not best practice.
 If
 you use [FreeIPA](https://www.freeipa.org/) then you have the option of storing